Erik-Romero/UniLink-documentation/docs/6Screens/5_Event-Details-screen.md

 ```
 ### handleSaveButton
+This handles the save button implementaion.
+When the save button is pushed it will set the editMode to false.
 ```jsx
 const handleSaveButton = () => {
     // Implement the logic to update the event data in your Firebase or state management here